 As the Los Angeles Videography LLC, we will be a professional group when it comes to your Indian wedding videography.
 And we will cover every moment of it.

-Hindu wedding, known as Vivaha (विवाह; or Vivaaha) in Sanskrit, or Lagna (लग्न) or Kalyanam (कळ्याणम्) is the traditional wedding ceremony for Hindus.
+A Hindu wedding, known as Vivaha (विवाह; or Vivaaha) in Sanskrit, or Lagna (लग्न) or Kalyanam (कळ्याणम्) is the traditional wedding ceremony for Hindus.
 The wedding ceremonies are enrichened with entirely unique, and celebrations may extend for several days.
 The bride’s and groom’s home—entrance, doors, wall, floor, roof—are sometimes decorated with colors, balloons, and other decorations.

 According to the South Asian wedding expert Jignasa Patel had stated that “A Hindu wedding lies somewhere between the couple’s expectations while blending their family traditions, “With many rituals and mini ceremonies leading to the main ceremony day, it binds the couple and both families for eternity.”